 Taking Packaging to the Next Level with Digital Print

 Initially the primary focus was on the product, which was packaged in plain, clear pouches with labels attached to provide the relevant information.
-But as time wore on, thoughts turned to finding packaging that would communicate better with customers and give the products the professional look they deserved.
+But as time wore on, thoughts turned to finding custom frozen food packaging that would communicate better with customers and give the products the professional look they deserved.

 “Not coming from a manufacturing background, our knowledge of packaging was naturally somewhat limited,” says Ian, “but we quickly understood that digital printing was the way to go.
 With a very large number of SKUs and quite short print runs, conventional production methods were simply not a viable option.
 Fortunately, we were introduced to the ePac UK Silverstone team, who have great expertise in digital printing and pouch-making, so from the start, we knew we were in good hands.”